 The Value of Learning and A New Perspective

-Could you benefit from research, a refresher course, new kinds of relationships with colleagues?
-In my work with executives and entrepreneurs, I have often found that those who remain open to learning and flexibility are more likely to ‘close’ on success.
+Could you benefit from research, a refresher course and refreshed relationships with colleagues?
+In my work with executives and entrepreneurs, I have often found that those who remain open to learning and flexibility are more likely to ‘close’ in on success.
 Approach struggles and setbacks as great opportunities to refine skills, grow professionally, and meet and conquer challenges

 Improve Your Managerial Skills With A Business Consultant + Coach

-You may be expert in terms of education and experience at your specific field, but may not be proficient with the management skills needed to run an effective team.
-A business consultant/coach can help you develop those critical interpersonal, strategic, and management skills that are essential to be effective at the executive level – or any level.
+You may be an expert in terms of education and experience in your specific field, but you may not be proficient with the management skills needed to run an effective team.
+A business consultant/coach can help you develop those critical interpersonal, strategic and management skills that are essential to be effective at any level.

 I can help you pinpoint the cause of why you are overwhelmed and becoming unproductive, and help put you on the path to make changes.
-Please download my free ebook, and let’s arrange a 30-minute initial consultant.
-It’s easy to manage, can help you significantly improve your managerial skills.
+Please download my free ebook, and let’s arrange a 30-minute initial meeting.
+It’s easy to manage and can help you significantly improve your managerial skills.

 To be a successful leader who excels in your industry and cultivates the best employees, it’s important to look both to the past and to the future.
-The new year is to be a good time to be thinking about, for example, time-management techniques.
+The new year is to be a good time to think about, for example, time-management techniques.
 After all, don’t you want your business environment and employees to be as efficient and productive as possible?

-Maybe you’re also thinking about refining your digital presence – and sharing the wealth of wisdom you’ve accumulated as a corporation.
+Maybe you’re also thinking about refining your digital presence and sharing the wealth of wisdom you’ve accumulated as a corporation.
 Are you doing a SWOT review?
-Perhaps a thorough examination of your Strengths, Weaknesses, Opportunities and Threats can help you go into the new year more prepared.
+Perhaps a thorough examination of your Strengths, Weaknesses, Opportunities and Threats can help you prepare going into the new year.

-As a Business Coach helping companies review their end-year results and look ahead, I have found this to be true.
-One of your most strategic initiatives is the people who comprise your company.
-I believe that the success of your company comes partly from treating people well.
+As a Business Coach that helps companies review their end-year results and look ahead, I have found this to be true.
+One of your most strategic initiatives is the people who make up your workforece.
+I believe that the success of your company comes directly from treating people well.
 Here are a few ways

 Happiness, rather than technology, is the key ingredient in a unique workplace experience, according to a global study of 7300 workplace employees in 12 countries; Workplace—Powered by Human Experience http://humanexperience.jll/global-report/

 There are easy ways to instill loyalty and keep your employees happy.
-Send brief personal letters to employees thanking them for their particular skill-sets and services can be a great December-seasonal gesture.
-But it maybe even more important in the new year, when the festivities have wound down, and normal/abnormal business life returns.
+Send brief personal letters to employees thanking them for their particular achievements can be a great holiday gesture.
+It maybe even more important in the new year, when the festivities have wound down, and normal/abnormal business life returns.
 Humanity in the corporate world can pay great dividends, and definitely show a strong ROI.

-Consider being a mentor when you can – bringing the gift of your years of experience to help someone starting out.
+Consider being a mentor when you can – sharing the gift of your years of experience to help someone just starting out.
 Take time to develop corporate mentorship programs.
 When done right, these programs can highly benefit employees, their managers and the bottom line.

-Year-end is also often a great time of year to find and hire top talent.
-And it’s equally a good time to think about creating and developing leadership training.
+The year-end is also often a great time to find and hire top talent.
+It’s equally a good time to think about creating and developing leadership training.
 Professional development is what leaders, management and other employees want.
-Investment in professional development is the kind of ‘gift’ that lasts year-round and beyond – fir as long as your company exists and grows, and soars past the competition.
+Investment in professional development is the kind of ‘gift’ that lasts year-round and beyond.
+A dedicated leadership program will help your business grow and create those happy employees.

 Even the most successful leader, manager, company owner and CEO can also benefit from expert coaching.
-A seasoned, versatile outsider who can understand your business and its people like the insider you are, can help give you that valuable perspective and input you may be too close to see.
-Surely, it can be a good way begin the new year – with a unique and objective perspective?
+A seasoned, versatile outsider who understand your business and its people.
+They can help give you valuable perspective and input you that you may be too close to see.

 As it’s the season of gift-giving, I have the perfect item for you: my free downloadable e-book, ‘The Top 5 Advantages of Hiring A Business Coach.’
-I also offer a free 30-minute consultation – to help focus on and define the guidance you need, for the best leadership of the best people.
-Think of it as the present for the future.
+Set up an appointment with me to help focus on and define the guidance you need to be the best leader of the best people.
+Think of it as a gift for the future.

 Here’s to a great new year of success – for all of us!